naikshubham/Unit-Testing-in-Python-for-Data-Science/README.md

 - The other type of special arguments are those that trigger special logic in the function.
 Argument containing 4 rows, the standard logic of 75% and 25% split would produce a training array with 3 rows and a testing array with 1 row.
 But we might want the function to return a training array with 2 rows and testing array with 2 rows instead.
 Then 4 rows would be a special case, because the function isnt using the usual 75% and 25% logic.
 - Finally, anything that is not a bad or special argument is a normal argument.

+### Test Driven Development (TDD)
+- New coding method : TDD which tries to ensure that unit tests do get written.
+Normally a function is first written and then tested.
+TDD alters the usual life cycle by adding a single step before implementation.
+This step involves writing unit tests for the function.

+#### Write unit tests before implementation!
+- Write unit tests even before function is implemented in code.
+By making unit tests a precondition for implementation, this ensures that writing unit tests cannot be postponed or deprioritized.
+- Time for writing unit tests factored in implementation time.
+- Furthermore, when we write unit tests first, we have to think of possible arguments and return values- which includes normal, special and bad arguments.
+This type of thinking before implementation actually helps in finalizing the requirements for a function.
+When the requirements for a function is clear and precise, it makes the implementation much easier.

+##### Step 1 : Write unit tests and fix requirements
+- First, write the tests for this function in the test module `test_convert_to_int.py`.
+As we write the unit tests, we will think more about the requirements of this function.

+##### Step 2 : Run tests and watch it fail
+- Execute the test module, the tests will not pass because the function does not even exists yet.

+##### Step 3 : Implement the function and run tests again
+- If the function implemented correctly then the test should pass this time.